 It is not easy to design for everyone.
 But that is what we and DMI set out to do with the redesign of their weather service.

 Since 1872, the Danish Meteorological Institute (DMI) has provided weather forecasts for Denmark, Greenland, and the Faroe Islands.
 With a growing competitive market, DMI asked us to help them transform their digital platforms and the way they develop their services for all citizens of the Danish Commonwealth.
+Resulting in a new design, a new site structure, and ultra localised weather forecast, released to the public as a beta in early 2018.

 DMI's digital services hadn't received a major redesigned since the early 2000s and were characterised by a focus on features which cluttered the website and spread the data across multiple pages.
 In some cases resulting in the user having to visit up to 20 different pages to get a full overview of their local weather.
 By working closely with DMI and the users, the redesigned solution focuses on providing the best service based on user insights and real needs.
 For example, the new website has gone from delivering forecast for 400 searchable locations to 17,000 locations in Denmark, the Faroe Islands and Greenland.
 Add to that another 150,000 global, searchable locations making the weather ultra-local and personal.